Manning, Alberta

 Manning is a town in northern Alberta, Canada.
 It is known as the "Land of the Mighty Moose".
-It is located on Highway 35 on the Notikewin River, approximately 73 km north of Peace River.
+It is on Highway 35 on the Notikewin River, approximately 73 km north of Peace River.

 Manning is a service centre for the local agriculture, forestry and gas industries.
 It also serves the nearby rural area within the County of Northern Lights including Deadwood, Hotchkiss, North Star and Notikewin.